 What Kind of Magazine Is It?

-The Washingtonian is a city magazine-it focuses almost exclusively on the Washington metropolitan area.
-The magazine was started in October 1965, and its ABC circulation is over 150,000, including 50,000 copies sold each month on area newsstands.
+Washingtonian is a city magazine—it focuses almost exclusively on the Washington metropolitan area.
+The magazine was started in October 1965, and its circulation is about 125,000 including 35,000 copies sold each month on area newsstands.

 Our readers are concentrated in the District, in Montgomery and Prince George's counties in Maryland, in Arlington and Fairfax counties and the city of Alexandria in Virginia, and in Loudoun and other counties surrounding the metropolitan area.
-About 75 percent of our readers live in the Maryland and Virginia suburbs, 15 percent in the District, and 10 percent outside the metro area.
+About 84 percent of our readers live in the Maryland and Virginia suburbs and 12 percent in the District.

 Mean household income of subscribers is $185,800 a year; almost all have attended college, and half have graduate degrees.
 More than half our readers are women, and most of them work.
 Eighty-five percent of our readers own their own home.
 On average, our readers have lived in the Washington area for almost ten years, and they spend an average of 96 minutes reading each issue.
 They make up an active, educated, affluent audience: Our readers travel, dine out, go to plays, entertain, read, and spend more than the average Washingtonian.